nixxdd/Purkinje-Cells-Decoding-and-Characterization/README.md

 ### Analysis Notebooks

-The repository contains **5 Jupyter notebooks** for comprehensive analysis:
+The repository contains **5 Jupyter notebooks** for comprehensive analysis (all these notebooks can be found inside the multiLevels folder):

 #### Condition-Specific Analyses
 1. **`analysisBaseline.ipynb`** - Analysis of baseline condition (spontaneous activity)